 According to Colony, what’s missing from most company’s feedback strategies is the ability to stand out in real time.
 In the world of B2C experience for example, he writes, “If there is no hot water in room 3424 at the Hilton, a guy with a wrench knocks on the door in three minutes to solve the problem.”
 Real-time CX does two things: 1) It delights customers now, and 2) it shows sophistication and agility — which enhances a company’s brand.
 Plus, as Forrester analysts have shown, companies with the best customer experience increase revenue at two times the rate of those with the worst.
 Money is on the line.

 This concept intrigued me, and I wondered if it was possible to translate the example of the guy with the wrench knocking on the door of room 3424 to the world of professional services.
 How does a professional services firm live up to that bar?
 The reality is that it probably shouldn’t.
-Delivering on a commitment that may take 3 months to 3 years (or more) to execute is complex.
+Delivering on a commitment that can either take 3 months to 3 years (or more) is complex.
 However, that doesn’t mean there is no place for real-time feedback.

 How real-time feedback works